 What Our Lawyers Look For

-When the team at Skinner Law Firm gets a new case, we look at two things: what our client is owed and what we can prove.
+When the team at Skinner Accident and Injury Lawyers gets a new case, we look at two things: what our client is owed and what we can prove.
 Victims often aren’t aware of the full extent of their potential compensation.
 We work to get our clients as much as we can prove they are owed.
 We start this process by evaluating fault.

 West Virginia is a comparative fault state, meaning that if you are found to be less than 50% at fault, you are eligible for compensation.
 For every percentage you are found to be at fault, your compensation is reduced.
 Our lawyers work hard to investigate every aspect of your accident to maximize the amount you may be owed.